nodejs/node/GOVERNANCE.md

 * participation in working groups
 * helping users and novice contributors

+While the above are typical things done by Collaborators, there are no required activities to retain Collaborator status.
+There is currently no process by which inactive Collaborators are removed from the project.

 ## CTC Membership

 CTC seats are not time-limited.
 There is no fixed size of the CTC.
 The CTC